m0xpd/SubHarmonics/README.md

 choice OR A MIX of the modulation types at the 'Mod Mix' output.

 The sub-harmonic generation and all signal processing is performed in hardware.
-A small microcontroller (a PIC) is used to read the potentiometers and CV inputs that set the dividers.
+A small (PIC) microcontroller is used to read the potentiometers and CV inputs that set the dividers.